mda1125/JobBluePrint/README.md

 Here are the days of unprofessional recruiters grabbing your name and resume ASAP to fire off on some unknowns desk and that you’ll never heard from again.
 They’ll say whatever to get you so they can look busy.
 To be fair, if it’s an opportunity you want, you should do whatever you need to do to get past the gatekeeper and in front of a hiring manager.

-Here are the days of multiple phone screens, hours long on-sites and week(s) of waiting to hear back IF you hear back.
+Here are the days of multiple phone screens, hours long on-sites / remote interviews with the team and week(s) of waiting to hear back IF you hear back.
 It’s super frustrating.
 Your time expectations are nowhere in the realm of the other side.
 A day to you feels like an eternity whereas to them, you are a blip on the radar, a name in a stack.

 Here are the days of gatekeepers that have not a clue what the hiring manager wants and certain has no idea what you’re talking about.
 But if you use the right buzzwords, you can get past them.

 ## What Can You Do?!

 So what can you do?
 Lots!
 First, unless you flat out know somebody who is willing to hire you or give you an immediate consulting gig, you are in for a long journey.
 Of course there are variables and exceptions but don’t expect something quick.
-It might be Job Applied #10 or Job Applied #200 or somewhere in between.
+It might be Job Applied #10 or Job Applied #800 or somewhere in between.
+Frankly if you are applying for 800 targeted jobs, it might be you and not them.
+Which means this guide is even more valuable.

-How Long is Long?
+## How Long is Long?

-4 months if you’ve got major bonus points like Veteran status and 17+ if you are older, a very competitive market, command a large salary, etc. Maybe it will be faster for you.
+1 month if you’ve got major bonus points like Veteran status plus in an area that is in critical need of qualifed people like yourself and 17+ if you are older, a very competitive market, command a large salary, lateral moves, etc. Maybe it will be faster for you.
 Maybe longer.
 Doesn’t matter.
 Petal to the metal until you find a fit.
 It doesn’t mean anything if you get a job quick or it takes much longer.
 It says nothing about you!
 Remember that one because after you’ve been looking for over 3 months, you start to think it’s you.
-I can assure you in 90% of the cases, if you are serious about career hunting and you are putting forth the effort, it is not you.
+I can assure you in 90% of the cases, if you are serious about career hunting and you are putting forth the effort, and you've got a top notch resume and LinkedIn presence it is not you.

 + It took me 7 months of dedicated, focused job searching and 84 targeted job applications to land 1.
 + More recently, I worked with a client and it took 37 days and 48 targeted jobs applications to land 3